-This fund has available each year a total amount of \$12,000.
-Maximum grants to student and faculty applicants is \$4000.
 The Riecker Committee reviews requests once each year (usually in the spring semester) and makes awards based on the submission of a special research-oriented application.
 Applications are handled separately from the general scholarship application process.
-Inquire through the anthropology Advising Office.

 Louie and Frances-Fera Schiffer Scholarship